edusperoni/nativescript-mqtt/README.md

 This nativescript-mqtt module is a cross-platofrm javascript implementation leveraging native socket support and the open source [MQTT PAHO library link](http://www.eclipse.org/paho).
 Currently the library only supports the websocket protocol for cross-platform on port 80 or 443 for SSL.

+## BREAKING CHANGES

+Version 2.0 of this plugin now exposes everything differently from 1.0 and is more inline with the PAHO implementation.
+It's recommended to completely refactor 1.0 code, as 2.0 now exposes many cool features like subscription promises and others!

+The biggest change is that most of `ClientOptions` have been moved to `ConnectionOptions`.

 ## Usage Sample
 ### Create an MQTT Client
 ```typescript